Interstate 78 Toll Bridge: Tolls

 Tolls on the Interstate 78 Toll Bridge are incurred only by motorists leaving New Jersey and entering Pennsylvania.
 There is no toll for those leaving Pennsylvania and entering New Jersey.
-On April 11, 2021, tolls on the I-78 Toll Bridge increased to $1.25 for motorists entering Pennsylvania with E-ZPass and $3.00 for motorists entering Pennsylvania without E-ZPass.
-An additional toll increase is planned in 2024.
+On January 7, 2024, tolls on the I-78 Toll Bridge increased to $1.50 for motorists entering Pennsylvania with E-ZPass and $3.00 for motorists entering Pennsylvania without E-ZPass.